Benjamin Moore Calm Paint

 Just like it’s name suggests, it does have a “calm” effect on the room.

-It’s the perfect shade if you’re looking to paint a room white or a pale neutral color, but you still want a hint of tone.
+Benjamin Moore’s Calm is the perfect shade if you’re looking to paint a room white or a pale neutral color, but you still want a hint of tone.

 However, if you’re leaning more towards using a gray paint color, you’ll want to check out this post here.